RKaurB/stroop-task_matlab/README.md

 # Stroop task
 ## A Stroop task experiment, using MATLAB and Cogent toolbox
+### You will need MATLAB and a download of Cogent 2000 (http://www.vislab.ucl.ac.uk/cogent_2000.php).
+Add the file to your MATLAB path, and run program.

 The colour Stroop task (CST; Stroop, 1935) – a classic test of response inhibition, selective attention and processing speed – involves a series of words presented in different colours.
 Participants have to ignore the word meaning while quickly and accurately identifying the colour used to display the word.